prt459/Simple_CW_keyer/README.md

   key:43: error: ‘trx_state_e’ was not declared in this scope variable or field ‘set_key_state’ declared void

-  A version without enums is on branch s'ans_enums' -- if you have problems compiling the master, use the code on this branch instead.
+  A version without enums is on branch 'sans_enums' -- if you have problems compiling the master, use the code on this branch instead.